-The AIB model is a simple but powerful tool for understanding how sexual orientation manifests itself in real life.
-AIB refers to three elements that make up our sexuality: Attraction, Identity, and Behavior.
+The AIB model is a simple yet powerful tool for understanding how sexual orientation manifests itself in real life.
+AIB refers to three elements that comprise sexuality: Attraction, Identity, and Behavior.

 Attraction refers to a person's capacity for sexual and/or romantic feelings.
-It is the single most important factor in determining an individual’s sexual orientation.
-Whether we are gay, straight, or bi is determined fundamentally by our attraction patterns — regardless of whether we act upon them in any way.
-Attraction generally appears to be involuntary and determined by factors such as genes and hormones before birth.
+It is the single most important factor in determining someone’s sexual orientation.
+Whether one is gay, straight, or bi is determined fundamentally by their attraction patterns — regardless of whether they act upon them in any way.
+Attraction generally appears to be involuntary and is shaped by factors such as genes and hormones before birth.

-Identity refers to the way a person thinks about themselves as well as the way they want to be seen by others.
-When someone chooses to make it clear to others what their sexual orientation is, we sometimes call it “coming out”.
-When a person’s identity does not match their attraction patterns (aka sexual orientation), we sometimes say they are “in the closet”.
+Identity refers to the ways in which a person thinks about themselves and how they wish to be seen by others.
+When someone chooses to reveal their sexual orientation to others, particularly in a society that stigmatizes their sexuality, it’s known as “coming out”.
+When a person’s public identity does not match their attraction patterns, this is sometimes referred to as being “in the closet”.

 Public ideas about sexual orientation are often reduced to one or two of these elements, but it is important to consider all of them.
 There are many ways that these three components may not be in alignment, and only by looking at all of them can we get a more complete picture of our sexuality.

-The AIB model is a simple but powerful tool for understanding how sexual orientation manifests itself in real life.
-AIB refers to three main components that make up our sexuality: Attraction, Identity, and Behavior.
+The AIB model is a simple yet powerful tool for understanding how sexual orientation manifests itself in real life.
+AIB refers to three main components that comprise sexuality: Attraction, Identity, and Behavior.

 Attraction:

 Attraction refers to a person's capacity for sexual and/or romantic feelings.
-It is the single most important factor in determining an individual’s sexual orientation.
-Whether we are gay, straight, or bi is determined fundamentally by our attraction patterns — regardless of whether we act upon them in any way.
-Attraction generally appears to be involuntary and determined by factors such as genes and hormones before birth.
+It is the single most important factor in determining someone’s sexual orientation.
+Whether one is gay, straight, or bi is determined fundamentally by their attraction patterns — regardless of whether they act upon them in any way.
+Attraction generally appears to be involuntary and is shaped by factors such as genes and hormones before birth.

 Identity:

-Identity refers to the ways a person thinks about themselves as well as the way they wish to be seen by others.
-Identity is highly influenced by cultural norms, the concepts and vocabulary available to a person, as well as social incentives and taboos.
-When someone chooses to reveal their sexual orientation to others, particularly in a society that stigmatizes their sexuality, we often call it “coming out”.
-When a person’s public identity does not match their attraction patterns, we sometimes say they are “in the closet”.
+Identity refers to the ways in which a person thinks about themselves and how they wish to be seen by others.
+Identity is highly influenced by cultural norms, the available concepts and vocabulary, and social incentives and taboos.
+When someone chooses to reveal their sexual orientation to others, particularly in a society that stigmatizes their sexuality, it’s known as "coming out".
+When a person’s public identity does not match their attraction patterns, this is sometimes referred to as being "in the closet".

 Behavior: